tduricic/tduricic-me/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Tomislav Duricic, and I am a PhD candidate and university assistant at [Graz University of Technology](https://www.tugraz.at/home).
-In addition to my academic role, I serve as a software/ML engineer and scientific researcher at the [Fair AI Lab](https://www.know-center.at/research/forschung-am-know-center/fair-ai/) in the [Know-Center](https://www.know-center.at/).
+My name is Tomislav Đuričić, and I am a PhD candidate and university assistant at [Graz University of Technology](https://www.tugraz.at/home).
+In addition to my academic role, I work as a software/ML engineer and scientific researcher at the [Fair AI Lab](https://www.know-center.at/research/forschung-am-know-center/fair-ai/) in the [Know-Center](https://www.know-center.at/).
 There, I have played a significant role in various industry and EU-funded projects, and even lead internal and external projects.

 I earned my MSc and BSc degrees in Software Engineering and Information Systems from the [Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en) at the [University of Zagreb](http://www.unizg.hr/homepage/).
 Currently, my PhD research at the [Institute of Interactive Systems and Data Science](https://www.tugraz.at/institute/isds/home) focuses on *"Sparsity and Interpretability Issues in Social-based Recommender Systems."* My primary research interests encompass recommender systems, social and complex networks, graph neural networks, user modeling and personalization, information retrieval, machine learning, natural language processing, and computational social science.